Alxandr/master-thesis/src/chapter-4/solvable.md

 invigilators a few times during an exam, this should be a rather small price to pay.

-In terms of hardware/setup this is also not a very costly solution.
+In terms of hardware/setup, this is also not a very costly solution.
 It's much cheaper than providing computers for each of the students during the exam.
-At the same time it increases the difficulty of accessing online resources without being caught to the stage of needing custom hardware to do so (for instance a computer with two wireless network cards).
+At the same time, it increases the difficulty of accessing online resources without being caught to the stage of needing custom hardware to do so (for instance a computer with two wireless network cards).

-## Preventing access to local resources
+## Preventing Access to Local Resources
 It's likely not doable in any good way to prevent access to local resources.
 In all likelihood, Safe Exam Browser already does as good a job as can be done.
-You could arguably change Safe Exam Browser to some bootable examination system given to the students on a memory stick during the exam, but as explained in [@sec:id-invigilators] at the end of the day it's security theater.
+You could arguably change Safe Exam Browser to some bootable examination system given to the students on a memory stick during the exam, but as explained in [@sec:id-invigilators] at the end of the day it's a security theater.
 At some point students will figure out how to get around it, and it'll be impossible to create a new system for every exam.
 A student could for instance very easily copy the content of the flash drive before booting from it, in which case he